Last Updated On:

 This data can then help you optimize your future social campaigns to achieve better results.

-If you are struggling to track results, the tools mentioned below might help:
+If you are struggling to track results for your business’ social media strategy, the tools mentioned below might help:

 #8: Paid Social Ads and Campaigns